 - Standing for extended periods or working on hard surfaces will have a significant impact on our knees.
 They take the brunt of the effects placed on the legs when in a hard-surface environment.
 If you spend time working on your knees without padding, the damage can be immediate and painful.
 The knee comprises a bursa sac, joints, ligaments, tendons, and cartilage, and overwork or overexertion can potentially damage any one of these components.
 Injuries like contact stress are hard on the knees that squatting or kneeling for long periods of time create.
 When we experience contact stress, we have been on our knees on hard surfaces that cause pain and degradation of the kneecap.
 Cartilage problems result in the loss of the needed buffer between bones.
 Excruciating pain occurs when the cartilage is gone, resulting in bone-on-bone impact.

 - Hand and wrist injuries pose the most significant risk for many essential workers working in physically demanding roles at work.
 Most if not all hand injuries start as cuts and lacerations that impact an employees’ ability to perform on the job.
 When we injury our wrists, sometimes it is a broken wrist that causes problems.
 But for the most part, sprains and strains to ligaments and tendons are the cause of the issues.
 If you type or use a mouse or carry packages that tax your wrist, you could be in line for devastating problems later in life as the condition is degenerative in nature.

 Get pain relief with premium medical devices from Care-Med.

-Payments through your extended health care coverage are accepted, as are payments from Veteran’s Affairs, Circle of Care, ADP, ODSP and Ontario Works health plans.
+We accept payments through your extended health care coverage, as well as payments from Veteran’s Affairs, Circle of Care, ADP, ODSP, and Ontario Works health plans.